Discrimination against homeless people: Mental health amongst minority youth

 Mental health issues are rampant among homeless people, especially among minority youths, because they suffer compounded effects from harmful living conditions, trauma, and discrimination from systems.
-According to Covenant House, approximately 50% of homeless youth suffer from depression, anxiety, or PTSD as a result of stressful and traumatic conditions.
+According to Covenant House, approximately 50% of homeless youth have depression, anxiety, or PTSD as a result of stressful and traumatic conditions.
 A study conducted on homeless minority youths in Los Angeles found that the experience of racial and ethnic discrimination is very closely related to emotional distress like depression and anxiety.
 A study conducted in Canada regarding indigenous homeless youth also revealed that their major challenges in mental health are anxiety and depression with suicidal thoughts.
 It's important to underscore social interventions and community care in exposure to violence, food insecurity, and unstable family environments.
 This often becomes a vicious cycle that increasingly deteriorates mental health.
 Stress from homelessness can worsen existing conditions and initiate other problems.

 Homeless persons may lack identification or access to transportation, making it difficult to provide them with mental health services.
 Almost all homeless persons do not seek mental health services because of discrimination and stigma found in healthcare in contrast to using those services, leaving untreated and, therefore, worsening conditions.
 Trauma-informed care is essential because it understands the ongoing effects of trauma while creating a safe, healing environment to counter these stresses.
 In addition, peer support in terms of social and racial factors promotes resilience through belonging and reduction of the destructive effects of discrimination.
 Programs designed with input from people who have lived experience prove effective in their successes of achieving better mental health outcomes and filling service gaps.